 What Is a Lumper?

 A lumper is someone who unloads cargo from a truck when it arrives at a warehouse.
-These are third-party individuals who are often hired by a warehouse or shipping company to provide the labor and experience required to move large amounts of freight daily.
+These are often third-party individuals who are hired by a warehouse or shipping company to provide the labor and experience required to move large amounts of freight daily.
 The origin of the name is murky.
 Some say the word started from workers carrying “lumps” of cargo.
 Others believe that it refers to the slang “lumping” of carrying heavy loads.
 Others insist that the name came from the back injuries workers incurred after unloading too many pallets.

-Lumpers are third-party individuals who are often hired by a warehouse or shipping company to provide the labor and experience required to move large amounts of freight daily.
+Again, lumpers are usually third-party individuals who are often hired by a warehouse or shipping company to provide the labor and experience required to move large amounts of freight daily.
 However, not every company hires lumpers.
 Lumpers are most often used by food and grocery distribution warehouses across the country.
 Unloading perishable or frozen cargo requires special handling that lumpers are specifically trained to accomplish quickly and accurately.

 What Does a Lumper Do?